Physella acuta: Shell

 Like other members of the family Physidae, the shell of P. acuta lacks an operculum, a "trapdoor" that closes the aperture (shell opening), and is sinistral.
 Sinistral shells are left-coiling, meaning that when held with the aperture facing the observer and the spire (coiled part of the shell) pointing upward, the aperture is on the left-hand side.
-The shell is thin and small, reaching up to 12 mm length.
-It forms a high spiral of four to five whorls (complete revolutions) which take about two-thirds of the shell length and end in a pointed apex (tip).
+The shell is small, reaching up to 16 mm length and 9 mm in width.
+It forms a high spiral of five to six whorls (complete revolutions) which take about two-thirds of the shell length and end in a pointed apex (tip).
 Sutures (grooves between the whorls) are impressed and clearly visible.
-The aperture is ear-shaped and takes about three-quarters of the total shell height.
+The aperture is ear-shaped and extends about three-quarters of the total shell height.
 Both the columella (central pillar within the shell) and the apertural lip (the opening's margin) are white.
-The shell surface is smooth, thin to the point of being slightly transparent, and ranges in colour from pale horn to brownish yellow.
+The shell surface is smooth and ranges in colour from pale horn to brownish yellow.
+P. acutas shell is thin, but shell thickness increases in the presence of predators, a response known as "adaptive plasticity".
+This response is weaker in individuals born through self-fertilisation (when the snail reproduces with itself), which also develop thinner shells.
+In 2010 Auld and Relyea reported shell thickness in P. acuta ranging from 0.15 mm to 0.35 mm, depending on predator cues in the environment and self-fertilisation rates.

-According to the U.S. Geological Survey (USGS), the species presents a high diversity of shell shapes which led to numerous false species descriptions before the onset of molecular phylogenetic studies.
+The species presents a high diversity of shell shapes which led to numerous false species descriptions before the onset of molecular phylogenetic studies at the beginning of the 21st century.
 Shells of P. acuta can be especially difficult to distinguish from those of Physella gyrina and Stenophysa marmorata if live specimens are not available, since body morphology provides key distinguishing features.
 Typically, P. gyrina has a shorter spire with shallower sutures and a larger shell which can exceed 13 mm length.
-The shell of S. marmorata is thinner and less globous.
+The shell of S. marmorata is longer and narrower.